JeremyTaraba/VirtualReality/README.txt

-A collection of C# scripts written specifically for 3D softare in Unity.
+A collection of C# scripts written specifically for 3D software in Unity.